- What Is Malnutrition?

 - Impairment in mental function and digestive problems

-Timely diagnosis of malnutrition is very important in order to prevent life effecting consequences.
-Malnutrition Universal Screening Tool (MUST) is a quick screening tool to identify whether a person is at risk of malnutrition and helps detection of malnutrition in elderly persons.
-In case of kids, the doctor examines the height and weight of your child and compares it with the ideal weight and height for kids of the same age group.
+Timely diagnosis of malnutrition is very important in order to prevent life-effecting consequences.
+Malnutrition Universal Screening Tool (MUST) is a quick screening tool to identify whether a person is at risk of malnutrition and helps in the detection of malnutrition in elderly persons.
+In the case of kids, the doctor examines their height and weight and compares it with the ideal weight and height for kids of the same age group.